rucio/k8s-tutorial/README.md

       helm repo add bitnami https://charts.bitnami.com/bitnami
       helm repo add rucio https://rucio.github.io/helm-charts

-* :alert: Create a rucio namespace in order not to conflict with posible other services on the cluster:
+* :warning: Create a rucio namespace in order not to conflict with posible other services on the cluster:

       kubectl create namespace rucio